Apple Vision Pro

 Apple Vision Pro is Apple's augmented and virtual reality headset, a device that has been in development for more than a decade.
 Vision Pro marks the company's first entrance into a major new product category since the 2015 Apple Watch, and the device launched on February 2, 2024.

-While the Apple Vision Pro is definitely a headset, Apple does not use that word when referring to it.
+While the Apple Vision Pro is definitely a headset, Apple does not use that word when referring to the product.
 Instead, Apple calls it a spatial computer because of its ability to blend digital content with the physical world.
 Apple refers to the Vision Pro as the first spatial computing device.

 Apple Vision Pro is a mixed reality headset that displays augmented reality content overlaid on the world around you, and immersive entirely virtual content, but it's worth noting that the headset is not see through.
 Everything you see is digital.
 For augmented reality content that does not make your surroundings disappear, Apple uses cameras that map out what's in front of you, translating that into a digital image augmented by virtual elements.